sysco-middleware/sysco-middleware.github.io/_posts/2014-12-07-booting-oracle-weblogic.md

 exit 1
 ```

-For both the nodemanager and the weblogic scripts, they must be made runable (chmod 0755) and activated (chkconfig --add) before they will be used next time the server starts or stops.
+For both the nodemanager and the weblogic scripts, they must be made runnable (chmod 0755) and activated (chkconfig --add) before they will be used next time the server starts or stops.